toolmantim/fig-buildbox-agent/Readme.md

 ### Adding the fig.yml

 Every app must have a `fig.yml` with an `app` container.
-The app containeris where the bootstrap will attempt to run your build scripts (using `fig run app <build-script>`).
+The app container is where the agent will to run your build scripts inside of (using `fig run app <build-script>`).

 See the [fig-ci-test-app](https://github.com/toolmantim/fig-ci-test-app) for an example yml that creates an `app` and a `db` container: